jinnx-cb/Shader-Variant-Collector/README.md

 # Used Shaders/Variants Collector (Unity Editor Tool)

-This editor utility collects **all shaders, materials, prefabs, particle systems, and VFX graphs** in the project into a single `ShaderVariantCollection` asset.
+This editor utility collects all used shaders/variants in the project into a single `ShaderVariantCollection` asset.
 The collection ensures that required shader variants are precompiled and reduces runtime hitching due to on-demand shader compilation.
 Can definitely be improved, so feel free to change it to your liking or to fit your project/needs.

 ## Features